Taofiqqq/fincra-openapi-spec/reference/POOL Account Revised/pool-account-solution.md

 <br />

 > 🚧 **NOTE**
 >
-> - Settlements from the pool account to your Fincra merchant account are not instant.
+> * Settlements from the pool account to your Fincra merchant account are not instant.
 Fincra currently maintains 4 settlement cycles between the hours of 9am to 6pm WAT on business days.
-> - A dedicated email address will be created for Merchant to share payment receipts
+> * A dedicated email address will be created for Merchant to share payment receipts
-> - A unique customer ID must be created for each of your customers, following this pattern
+> * A unique customer ID must be created for each of your customers, following this pattern\
 >   `AAFC{8-digit padded ID}{Currency}`

 Where;

-- AA – Business initials (prefix)
+* AA – Business initials (prefix)
-- FC – Fixed code
+* FC – Fixed code
-- 8-digit padded ID – The customer’s unique numeric ID in your system
+* 8-digit padded ID – The customer’s unique numeric ID in your system
-- Currency – Currency code of the transaction e.g GHS
+* Currency – Currency code of the transaction e.g GHS

 `This reference must be provided in the narration when making the payment.
 It will appear in the metadata.customerId field in the webhook notification for each successful transaction.`